demergent-labs/azle/README.md

 All contributors must agree to and sign the [Azle License Extension](/LICENSE_EXTENSION.md).

-Please consider working on the [good first issues](https://github.com/demergent-labs/azle/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) and [help wanted issues](https://github.com/demergent-labs/azle/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) before suggesting other work to be done.
+Please reach out before working on anything that is not in the [good first issues](https://github.com/demergent-labs/azle/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22) or [help wanted issues](https://github.com/demergent-labs/azle/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22).
 Before beginning work on a contribution, please create or comment on the issue you want to work on and wait for clearance from Demergent Labs.

 See [Demergent Labs' Coding Guidelines](/contributing/coding-guidelines.md) for what to expect during code reviews.